 De.3.
-Brief Description of Measure: Percentage of adult patients (aged 18 and over) with metastatic colorectal cancer who receive anti-epidermal growth factor receptor monoclonal antibody therapy for whom RAS (KRAS and NRAS) gene mutation testing was performed
+Brief Description of Measure: Patients with metastatic colorectal cancer and RAS gene mutation spared treatment with anti-epidermal growth factor receptor monoclonal antibodies

 1b.1.
-Developer Rationale: We envision that use of this measure will improve concordance with recommendations for expanded RAS testing.
+Developer Rationale: We envision that use of this measure will improve concordance with recommendations for use of anti-EGFR monoclonal antibodies.
 Evidence now supports testing for NRAS in addition to KRAS mutations.
 ASCO anticipates a greater performance gap due to the guideline update, which is a relatively new requirement in the field.
 Clinical trials data show that the benefit of using EGFR inhibitors in treating metastatic colorectal cancer, either as monotherapy or in combination with other treatment regimens, is limited to non-existent in patients with RAS-mutated tumors.
 These data strongly suggest that patients with RAS mutations are better served with other therapies, especially considering the harms and costs of anti-EGFR treatment.

 S.4.
-Numerator Statement: RAS (KRAS and NRAS) gene mutation testing performed prior to initiation of anti-EGFR monoclonal antibody therapy
+Numerator Statement: Anti-EGFR monoclonal antibody therapy not received

 S.6.
-Denominator Statement: Adult patients with metastatic colorectal cancer who receive anti-EGFR monoclonal antibody therapy
+Denominator Statement: Adult patients with metastatic colorectal cancer who have a RAS (KRAS or NRAS) gene mutation